American Pit Bull Registry

 • Instigation by the "so called" victims themselves.

 In today’s society we have unfortunately moved away from personal accountability and responsibility.
 Many are looking for others to take care of them in every aspect of their lives including the proper raising of their children.
-When something negative happens then it is no longer their fault because they have been dependant on the care of others.
-Today’s society is eager to slap the victim label on anyone who becomes hurt even if this is due to their own negligence and in many cases is the choice of the individual and was their intent to behave in a manner which instigated such a bite.

 If you are an owner of a dog it is your responsibility to make sure it is properly confined.
 For the good of society you should additionally make sure it is well socialized.